anant-pushkar/jarvis2/README.md

 jarvis2
 =======

 Jarvis is a project management and unit testing framework.
 It can be customised to work on any kind of project in any language or set of languages.
 The testing logic can be written in any languages using filters on stdout, however, test suit needs to be written in python.
 The project management module, written in python allows you to add your own command line triggers and manage the project as you like.
-Jarvis gives a programmer the freedom he needs.
+Jarvis gives a programmer a lot of freedom in terms of language specific libraries to use.

 To install:
 ```bash